skanaar/nomnoml/CONTRIBUTING.md

 ## Building

-Running `node build.js` will run the linter, the tests and bundle a stand alone AMD, node and globals compatible library to `dist/nomnoml.js`.
+Running `npm run prepare` will run compile both the nomnoml library and the webapp and run all unit tests.

 ## Testing

 Before committing and before making a pull request make sure that all unit tests and usecase tests are ok.
 Here is a good procedure:

- 1. Run `node build.js`
+ 1. Run `npm run prepare`
  2. Check `index.html`
  3. Check `test/index.html`
- 4. Run `npm run-script test_cli`
- 5. Check `test/output.node-test.svg`